Sumer is icumen in, / Lhude sing cuccu! – Mid-13th century round in Wessex dialect

 We recalled the late snows that they had had on Exmoor, when people had been stranded in their cars on the motorway.
-It’s bleak up here, and although today there was no rain, a stiff wind was blowing and I wished I had to buried my gloves inaccessibly at the bottom of my pack.
+It’s bleak up here, and although today there was no rain, a stiff wind was blowing and I wished I had not buried my gloves inaccessibly at the bottom of my pack.
 We encountered no walkers at all on the moors.
-We saw a fair amount of local people, however: a farmer racing down the road on the other side of the valley on his 4×4, his dog tearing behind him, then a minute later coming up the track past us, dog in the back with tongue lolling.
+We saw a fair number of local people, however: a farmer racing down the road on the other side of the valley on his 4×4, his dog tearing behind him, then a minute later coming up the track past us, dog in the back with tongue lolling.

 Unlike the coastal path, so beautiful but so foreign to us, this moorwalking feels so much more familiar, and points us forward to the Welsh Marches, to Offa’s Dyke, and Wenlock Edge.
 After the chossy path of yesterday (Stephen’s word – you may substitute your own) this walking was pure pleasure.
 Pleasure that is until we realised we’d missed the path turning off the moor, and had inadvertently added half an hour of road walking to our day: two sides of a steep isosceles triangle.
 But it did give us splendid views opening up in the distance over the Bristol Channel over into Wales, a close encounter with a couple of Exmoor ponies, and the tiniest lone furry brown calf imaginable.